Vacation rentals in Boston

 The bay, and the Atlantic Ocean from which it’s fed, shapes Boston’s seafood-focused culinary scene, and also keeps the city center small, making it an easy place to navigate; you can hardly walk a few blocks without running into historic Revolutionary War sites.
 But even squeezed into the peninsula, the city’s “Emerald Necklace,” with 1,100 acres of linked parks, holds plenty of wide open space.
 Meanwhile, Boston’s dozens of colleges and universities attract a sophisticated crowd that upholds the long traditions of cultural entities like the Boston Public Library and the Boston Symphony Orchestra.

 Autumn in Boston paints the city in classic New England fall colors while threading the needle between hot, humid summer and chillingly cold winter.
 Late spring offers similarly pleasant weather, though the thaw from winter and slightly rainier months can turn things muddy.
 April’s marathon weekend, officially a state holiday called Patriots’ Day, draws huge crowds on the third Monday of the month.
-Average low temperatures in the winter rarely climb above freezing, but armed with plenty of warm clothing, you can take advantage of the off-season to visit high-traffic tourist sites without the crowds.
+Average low temperatures in the winter rarely climb above freezing, but armed with plenty of warm clothing, you can take advantage of the off-season to book your vacation rental and visit high-traffic tourist sites without the crowds.
 Warm days with humidity make Boston summers sticky, but staying close to the many waterways around the city will help you stay cool.

 The country’s oldest city park remains a jewel of public space in downtown Boston.
 Its 50 historic acres began as communal grazing grounds for livestock, then hosted British soldiers in the Revolutionary War.
 The park now offers open greenspace, lined with trees and dotted with fountains and statues, forming the southern terminus of the Freedom Trail, and bordering the stunning Boston Public Garden.